OpusCapita/react-crudeditor/README.md

 ### FieldInputComponent

-React component for a custom rendering of entity item field in Search Form or Create/Edit Form.
+React component for a custom rendering of entity instance field in Search Form or Create/Edit Form.

 Props: